He doesn't necessarily hit you with his sword arm. He hits you with his faith.

 Sailor Mars, from Sailor Moon, was a miko with certain abilities to sense evil and expel minor demons among other things, to the point some people thought she was a witch.
 Interestingly these are completely unrelated to her superhero powers later.
-Other adaptation sometimes combine them, possibly to avoid actually mentioning spiritual powers.
+Some adaptations sometimes combine them, possibly to avoid actually mentioning spiritual powers.

 Hellsing has a few mild examples.
 By smelting silver crosses into weapons and by dipping weapons into holy water, they are thereby enabled to kill vampires with.
 Also, Alexander Andersen can use copious amounts of Bible pages to teleport somehow.
 He also stabs himself with a Helena's Nail, one of the nails that was nailed into the hands of Jesus Christ himself during the crucifixtion.
 The result is him turning into a mass of magic thorn vines that can set vampires and ghouls on fire.
 One character uses decks of razor-sharp magic flying playing cards and another uses a magic flying silver musket ball that, once shot, can home in on a target and sharply change trajectory to pepper the target repeatedly.
 However, whether or not the cards and musket balls were the result of religion was completely unspecified.

 InuYasha is crawling with Shinto Miko and Buddhist priests, but their abilities seem to be more inborn than related to their spirituality, particularly in the case of main character Kagome (nominally identified as a miko).